 Create Content Groups

-If you have an ecommerce website that covers a lot of different categories it is wise to section off those categories to obtain reporting for each channel.
+If you have an eCommerce website that covers a lot of different categories it is wise to section off those categories to obtain reporting for each channel.
+This will help you greatly improve your eCommerce SEO and sales.

 For example, if you have a clothing e-commerce site, with a lot of different category pages, creating categories like “mens, womens, and kids” then sub categories like “women’s dresses, women’s shirts, women’s pants”, will help you track your sales more accurately.
 Learn how to do that here.

 Although these adjustments may seem big, they are actually small steps you can take that take little time.
-This will ensure that the data you are analysing is clean and accurate.
-Oftentimes bots, spam and inaccurate forecasts bog up our data, leaving it unreliable and deceptive.
+This will ensure that the data you are analyzing is clean and accurate.
+Oftentimes bots, spam, and inaccurate forecasts bog up our data, leaving it unreliable and deceptive.

 Having squeaky clean data gives you a solid canvas to be able to track, plan and execute a marketing campaign that works for your business.